 ^^^ After the

 ^^^ One good thing about Tom and Jill going, when they did, was that they weren't about as Dallas conceded 20 consecutive points to lose 30-21 at San Diego.
-"How bout dem Cowboys??"
+"How bout dem Cowboys?!"
 Errr ...
-Surprisingly enough, there was no drop-off in noise following Jill's belated departure.
-The man above picked up the slack (and some).
+Surprisingly enough, there was no drop off in noise following Jill's belated departure.
+The man above picked up the slack.
+And some.
 From nearby Neckargemünd (which we had passed the previous day, en route to Sinsheim, and where a large group of French exchange students had disembarked the train), he took it upon himself to serenade the bar with lusty renditions of 'Drunken Sailor' (several times) and also Johnny Cash's 'Ring Of Fire'.
 We helped him out, obviously.
 Time to go.
-"What is the time?" someone asked.
-"Quarter to one" ...
+"What' s the time?" someone asked.
+"Quarter to one," ...
 We'd been in the bar for over seven hours!
 Wowzers.
 Time flies.

 ^^^ The Midouri Boys took us to the aforementioned Cave.
-It was shut (and pulling at the door was not going to make much of a difference, bearing in mind it opened inwards!).
-We said our goodbyes and began an arduous, rather lonely and stop-start 20+ min walk along the dead-straight Hauptstraße (shop, after shop, after shop, after shop).
+It was shut (and pulling at the door wasn't going to make much of a difference, bearing in mind that it clearly opened inwards!).
+We said our goodbyes and began an arduous, rather lonely, and stop-start 20+ minute walk along the dead straight Hauptstraße (shop, after shop, after shop, after shop).